moveit/moveit_tutorials/doc/setup_assistant/setup_assistant_tutorial.rst

 .. image:: setup_assistant_pr2_right_arm.png
    :width: 700px

-* Now, click on the *Save and Add Joints* button.
+* Now, click on the *Add Joints* button.
 You will see a list of joints on the left hand side.
 You need to choose all the joints that belong to the right arm and add them to the right hand side.
 The joints are arranged in the order that they are stored in